India will soon emerge as global economic powerhouse: PM Modi | Science-Environment

 Swami Vivekananda said that every work passes through three stages- first it is mocked, later it faces opposition and finally it is accepted, especially when the idea is ahead of time, Modi noted, comparing the success of Vibrant Gujarat and how it passed through different stages.

-Today the world can see the success of Vibrant Gujarat, he said. ''But when it was (first) organised, the then central government showed indifference to Gujarat's development.
+Today the world can see the success of Vibrant Gujarat, he said. ''But when it was organised earlier, the then Central government showed indifference to Gujarat's development.
 I have always talked about India's development through Gujarat's development, but those in power at the Centre had also associated Gujarat's development with politics,'' Modi said.

 The then ministers in the central government used to refuse to attend the summit, he said.